percona/k8spsmdb-docs/docs/update.md

-    * `Recommended` - automatic upgrade will choose the most recent version of software flagged as Recommended (for clusters created from scratch, the Percona Server for MongoDB 5.0 version will be selected instead of the Percona Server for MongoDB 4.4 or 4.2 version regardless of the image path; for already existing clusters, the 5.0 vs. 4.4 or 4.2 branch choice will be preserved),
+    * `Recommended` - automatic upgrade will choose the most recent version of software flagged as Recommended (for clusters created from scratch, the Percona Server for MongoDB 6.0 version will be selected instead of the Percona Server for MongoDB 5.0 or 4.4 version regardless of the image path; for already existing clusters, the 6.0 vs. 5.0 or 4.4 branch choice will be preserved),
-    * `5.0-recommended`, `4.4-recommended`, `4.2-recommended` -
+    * `6.0-recommended`, `5.0-recommended`, `4.4-recommended` -
         same as above, but preserves specific major MongoDB version for newly provisioned clusters (ex.
-5.0 will not be automatically used instead of 4.4),
+6.0 will not be automatically used instead of 5.0),
-    * `Latest` - automatic upgrade will choose the most recent version of the software available (for clusters created from scratch, the Percona Server for MongoDB 5.0 version will be selected instead of the Percona Server for MongoDB 4.4 or 4.2 version regardless of the image path; for already existing clusters, the 5.0 vs. 4.4 or 4.2 branch choice will be preserved),
+    * `Latest` - automatic upgrade will choose the most recent version of the software available (for clusters created from scratch, the Percona Server for MongoDB 6.0 version will be selected instead of the Percona Server for MongoDB 5.0 or 4.4 version regardless of the image path; for already existing clusters, the 6.0 vs. 5.0 or 4.4 branch choice will be preserved),
-    * `5.0-latest`, `4.4-latest`, `4.2-latest` - same as
+    * `6.0-latest`, `5.0-latest`, `4.4-latest` - same as
         above, but preserves specific major MongoDB version for newly provisioned clusters (ex.
-5.0 will not be automatically used instead of 4.4),
+6.0 will not be automatically used instead of 5.0),
-    * *version number* - specify the desired version explicitly (version numbers are specified as {{ mongodb44recommended }},
+    * *version number* - specify the desired version explicitly (version numbers are specified as {{ mongodb60recommended }},
-        {{ mongodb42recommended }}, etc.).
+        {{ mongodb50recommended }}, etc.).
 Actual versions can be found
         [in the list of certified images](images.md#custom-registry-images).

 4. Make sure the `versionServiceEndpoint` key is set to a valid Version Server